clreda/NORDic/paper/paper.md

 ## Prioritization of master regulators in Boolean networks

 The identification of master regulators might relate to the disease onset or affected biological pathways of interest.
-Some methods targeted at their detection emphasize on the centrality of the location of the gene in the network, e.g., by computing a centrality-associated value for each gene in the network, and recommending top genes.
-For instance, one might compute the outgoing degrees using built-in application Network Analysis in Cytoscape [@Shannon2003], or the Control Centrality value [@Liu2012] using the CytoCtrlAnalyser [@Wu2018] application.
-Yet those functions only leverage topological information about the network, and do not take into account gene activity data related to the disease.
+Most prior works [@Wu2018] either only leverage topological information about the network, and do not take into account gene activity data related to the disease; or do not take into account regulatory effects which trickle down the network, beyond the targets directly regulated by the gene [@Zerrouk2020].
 That is, the gene activity context does not impact the genewise values computed on the network.

-A notable exception is the work by @Zerrouk2020, which considers gene activity data from patients afflicted with rheumatoid arthritis, and compute a gene activity-based influence score using tool CoRegNet [@Nicolle2015].
-However, that computation does not take into account downstream transcriptional cascades [@Bolouri2003], that is, regulatory effects which trickle down the network, beyond the targets directly regulated by the gene.

 Module **NORDic PMR** detects master regulators in a Boolean network, given examples of gene activity profiles from patients.
 In contrast to prior works, the score assigned to
 (groups of) master regulators takes into account the network topology as well as its dynamics with respect to the diseased profiles.
 The approach, based on a machine learning